 A slash is all about alternatives, but also about that really.
 With a slight change in punctuation, one has the two sides of a self-portrait, and they may not always get along.
 A self-portrait promises the self, the person behind the camera, with nowhere to hide.
 Yet it also promises a portrait, that person's point of view and creation.
 One can see them as flip sides, just as records once had an A side and a B side.
 One can see them as front and back.

 Harris does just that.
 The photographs come in pairs, face front and the back of the sitter's head.
 Often as not, in a small show at the Studio Museum, the pairs stare each other down from facing walls.
 The frontal poses look a bit like mug shots, shoulder length and closely cropped—with little room for smiles, frowns, context, or self-expression.
-And this for sitters who have done their share of posturing.
+And this for sitters who have a way of posturing as well as posing.
 X-ray technicians, as it happens, often take shots from both sides.
 That makes it harder for bare bones to resist scrutiny.

 Which side is more artful, more personal, or more revealing?
 One associates faces with individuality and personality, but people sure put time into their hair.
 Andrei Diakov, a young man fashionably in need of a shave, keeps the nape of his neck modestly neat.
 A black woman's curls frame a face close to tears but explode from behind, as in self-assertion or joy.
 The large-format Polaroids cast shadows on paper, captured in what I imagine is rephotography.
 Their sepia tones and thick borders give them the aura of old photographs.